jamsyoung/jamsyoung.com-octopress/source/_posts/2013-04-14-hello-world.md

 ---
 layout: post
-title: "Hello World (again)"
+title: "Yet Another New Blog"
 date: 2013-04-14 15:32
 comments: true
 categories:
 ---

-This used to be a wordpress blog.
-Now it is [Octopress][6].
-Until I come up with the next cool thing to put on this domain, here are my online profiles:
+I have switched blogging software (and hosting) yet again.
+This time I have moved to [Octopress][6].
+I really like it better than all the others I have tried in the past.
+I didn't bother porting over all my old posts from the last WordPress blog that I had.
+You can still get to them all at [http://jamsyoung.wordpress.com/][7].
+I have moved over only the ones that got significant traffic.

+Here are my other online profiles that I keep up.

 - [GitHub][0]